Poaching of glass eels on the rise in Japan amid surging prices | The Japan Times

 A local fisher says that the arrested men are members of a major poaching ring active in the eastern part of the prefecture.
 Glass eels are known as “white diamonds” because of their high prices.

-The Kochi Prefectural Government and other local authorities are investigating their possible links with a crime syndicate, as well as a distribution channel for poached glass eels.
+The Kochi Prefectural Government and other local authorities are investigating their possible links with a crime syndicate, as well as a distribution route for poached glass eels.

 According to the Fisheries Agency, the number of glass eel poaching cases against which authorities took action came to 278 in the five years through fiscal 2016.